zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/lab-3-run-demo/lab-3-run-demo.md

 ## Introduction
 This demo lab will walk you through the steps to create an ERP Purchase Order and validate how the data is processed in the integration flow.

+Estimated Time: 10 minutes

 ### Objectives
+In this lab, you will:
 - Create Purchase Order (PO) in ERP Cloud
 - View message flow triggered by the PO Create Event
 - Verify PO record in ADW Table

+### Prerequisites
+This lab assumes you have:
+- Completed all previous labs successfully

 ## Task 1: Create Purchase Order in ERP Cloud